Skip to content

 1. Invoke _sbrk with an argument greater than 512, say 4096 (i.e., 4KB);

-2. With the return value of _sbrk, initialize some data structures in the 4KB heap region;
+2. With the return value of _sbrk, initialize some data structures in the 4KB region;

-3. With the data structures, find 512 bytes in the heap region and return its address.
+3. With the data structures, find 512 bytes in this heap region and return its address.

 The data structure operations for malloc and free are implemented in the stdlib.h library from the C compiler so that you don't have to know the details, just like you don't have to know the details of itoa or strcat.
-However, you are more than welcome to design your own data structures and write your own malloc/free functions.
+However, you are more than welcome to design your own data structures and write your own malloc and free functions.

 Accomplishments